Sing to God, sing praises to his name; lift up a song to him who rides through the deserts; his name is the LORD; exult before him! (Psalm 68:4 ESV)

 In corporate worship, the singing of scripture-based songs prepares the attendees’ hearts and souls to receive and act on the spoken message.
 We (Joanie and Brad) are honored to be able to write, arrange and present the original Christian music that God has given us, and sharing this music with others during church services.
 Alabaster Grace’s tagline sums up our music goal: “drawing everyone closer to the heart of God through song and worship.”

 Music can be a very important part of your quiet time with the Lord.
-Singing scripture-based songs of praise and worship takes your eyes off of yourself and focuses your thoughts on God.
+Singing scripture-based songs of praise and worship take your eyes off of yourself and focus your thoughts on God.
 Try incorporating some scripture-based music into your daily devotion and see firsthand the difference it can make in your spiritual journey.

 "In almost everything that touches our everyday life on earth, God is pleased when we're pleased.
 He wills that we be as free as birds to soar and sing our maker's praise without anxiety." - A. W. Tozer